 For instance, it is very popular to purchase colorful woven beach towels with poms on the ends in Essaouira.
 If you price check them near the square, you’ll find that the initial asking price is 120 Dhs (~$13).
 But the further you wander into the souk, the more the price drops.
 First to 100 Dhs, and finally to 80 Dhs (which was my final purchase price).

 I prefer to check the price of an item with at least 4 shop owners prior to beginning my negotiations.

-Negotiating in Morocco is expected and welcomed.
+Negotiating in Morocco is expected and welcomed so be prepared to bargain with shopkeepers.
 You’ll notice that prices are not listed on any items (even in the small food markets in the souks) so you’ll have to ask the store owner how much any item that you’re interested in purchasing will cost.
 You may notice that it takes them a moment to give a price – they are probably sizing you up.
 We had several shop owners tell us that they charge a price that is 3 times higher to “old people with money”.

 You’ll also notice that the price comes down quite a bit as soon as you say no and start to walk away.
 They’ll call after you “how much you pay?”
 “I give you special price!”